FlorianS4/Project-1-Soccer/README.md

 ### Content
 - [How to make schedule table scrollable on mobile devices](https://stackoverflow.com/questions/40669221/html-table-scroll-on-phone)
 - I couldn't get the timeline right so i copied the code for the [timeline](https://www.w3schools.com/howto/howto_css_timeline.asp).
 I also gave full credit in comments in the style.css and index.html
+- Added a grayish color for the empty boxes of the schedule table, after suggestion by - Hannah o. via Slack peer code review
+- Added smooth scrolling effect after a suggestion by - Dimitris_5P viea Slack peer code review
 ### Resources Used
 - Code Institute's lessons (love running project)
 - [Stack Overflow](https://stackoverflow.com/)